| | | |

 sexual practices; seeking to hurt others in revenge

-whenever they hurt you; injuring others through gossip or rumors; and unfair,
+whenever they hurt you; injuring others through gossip or rumors—may be commonly

 a deep anger at God that itself derives from